Stefan Karadzha: Life

 Karadzha crossed the Danube from Wallachia a couple of times, carrying out revolutionary tasks.
 In 1867, he joined the Second Bulgarian Legion, which he quit the following year before returning to Romania, where he had a meeting with Hadzhi Dimitar.
 On 6 June, both of them were leaders of a detachment of 129 people, and crossed the Danube at Vardim, near Svishtov.
-Their cheta was supposed to get to Stara planina and establish there a revolutionary government which would then command a general uprising of all Bulgarians.
+Their cheta was supposed to get to Stara Planina and establish a revolutionary government there which would then command a general uprising of all Bulgarians.
 This was not to happen, though, as the group was discovered by Turkish forces shortly after crossing the river.
 Stefan Karadzha was badly wounded during the fight at Kanladere near Vishovgrad, and was captured by the army and police sent by the chairman of the State Council, Midhat Pasha.
-Afterwards, on 12 July, he was convoyed to Tarnovo, and later to Rousse.
+Afterwards, on 12 July, he was transported to Tarnovo, and later to Rousse.

 Karadzha was standing half-dead before the emergency Turkish court, assembled by Midhat Pasha, the so-called criminal council, and sentenced to death by hanging, but died from his wounds before the execution.
 He was buried by Tonka Obretenova, who preserved his skull.